 A knowledge base that doesn't contain knowledge doesn't help anyone, so plan to have some core content in the Data Cookbook before you open it up to your whole organization.

-Clients often start by defining key performance indicators and other important metric, as well as by recording widely used reports and dashboards as Cookbook specifications.
+Clients often start by defining key performance indicators and other important metrics, as well as by recording widely-used reports and dashboards as Cookbook specifications.
+Wanting to start from a more technical perspective?
+Build out your institutions' data system inventory, and attach the technical metatdata from critical data models.

 Migrating data to a new system?
 Rolling out a new BI tool?
 Need to track lineage as data moves from one application to another?
-Any of these is a great place to start.
+Any of these would also be a great place to start.

 Remember, you want people to help you keep the ball rolling - give them something they can help to push along!